Dumb and Dumber: Filming

 Scenes taking place in Aspen were filmed in Breckenridge, Colorado and Park City, Utah.
 The Stanley Hotel in Estes Park, Colorado was transformed into the "Danbury Hotel" for the filming of the movie.
 The "Danbury Hotel" bar scene and staircase shot were the shots filmed there.
 The scenes filmed in the snow were shot at Copper Mountain Resort, Colorado.
 Some of the external street scenes were filmed in Salt Lake City, and the airport scene was filmed at Salt Lake City International Airport.

-Some scenes from the beginning of the film were shot on location in the Providence, Rhode Island, metropolitan area, including shots of the skyline and The Big Blue Bug; scenes from the beginning of their road trip were shot in locations in Cumberland, Rhode Island.
+Some scenes from the beginning of the film were shot on location in the Providence metropolitan area, including shots of the skyline and the Big Blue Bug; scenes from the beginning of their road trip were shot in locations in Cumberland, Rhode Island.
 Parts of the film were also shot in Ogden, Utah and American Fork Canyon.

 Music

+The score for Dumb and Dumber was composed by Todd Rundgren, whom director Peter Farrelly would later say "did an awesome job" but "didn't quite get the movie".
+Rundgren also contributed the song Can We Still Be Friends? to the film.